tylerjacobpohlman/JavaFX_Register_Application/README.md

 Depending on your operating system, you may or may not have Git already installed.
 If not, follow the [official Git download link](https://git-scm.com/downloads).

-Finally, download the [JDBC driver](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html).
-Make sure to download *ojdbc11.jar* to ensure compatibility with the most current version of Java JDK.
-Make sure to remember where this file is located as it is used in the next step.

 2. **Clone the repository**:

 Open the applicable terminal for your operating system and navigate to the desired location where you want to copy the